floreez237/ig-tradingdemo/README.md

 All these properties should be set in the [properties file](src/main/resources/application.properties)

-##Creating the JAR
+##Starting the application
-Finally, you can now run `mvn install` to get the project's jar.
+To start the application, run the command: `mvnw spring-boot:run`.

+This automatically starts running the process that randomly places order.